Ritar-Wei/Privacy-Policy/README.md

 ### **Contact Us**

-If you have any questions or suggestions, please feel free to email us at info@ritarpower.com or huweibinrichpower@gmail.com.
+If you have any questions or suggestions, please feel free to email us at huweibinrichpower@gmail.com.
 Our dedicated team will be more than happy to assist you.